Analogbird/route.ninja/README.md

 ### Routing through middleware

 In some cases, you will want to run some middleware before your actual method.
-You can also define this in your `budo` and the `Ninja` will take care of it.
-Middleware is useful when you want to, for example, filter, validate or process any incoming data.
+You can also define this in your `budo.json` file and the `Ninja` will take care of it.
+Middleware is useful, for example, when you want to filter, validate or process any incoming data.

 ```
 {
-	"process": "middleware",
+	"process": "/middleware/prepare",
 	"routes": [
 		{
-			"get": "/person",
+			"get": "/style",
-			"run": "people",
+			"run": "style",
-			"from": "human",
+			"from": "/controllers/ninja",
 			"via": [
 				"process.filter",
 				"process.validate"